VJAI/http-supervisor/README.md

 - `persistConfig` (boolean) - True to persist config in local storage.
 - `watches` (Array<{field: string, operator: string, value: any}>) - Collection of watches.
 - `lockConsole` (boolean) - True to lock developer console so except supervisor other scripts can't print messages in console.
+- `urlConfig` (object) - Configuration object that helps to add meta info like user-friendly label, category, tags and more to an URL.

 Passing `true` for `loadConfigFromStore` loads the config from local storage.